 Any game can be hard.
 That’s not what makes Hollow Knight so great, at least not alone.
 Team Cherry’s first game is a charming Metroid-style game full of warmth, humor, precise platforming, and, yes, brutal, forbidding difficulty that’ll make you think of a Souls game.
 (Look, I know that’s a cliche, but writers wouldn’t make that reference so often if it wasn’t so often true.)
 Hollow Knight is a great example of how to reference the past without dwelling on it—of how to churn ideas and mechanics and aesthetics from previous generations of videogames into something new and original.—Garrett Martin

 Microsoft and EA’s deal to connect EA Play with Game Pass brought dozens of Electronic Arts titles into the library, including whole series such as Dead Space and Battlefield.
 The original Mass Effect trilogy is the crown jewel among them, a sprawling space epic that features some of the best writing and characters in Bioware’s long history.
-Mass Effect 2 is especially great—over a decade later, it remains one of the best unions of games and cinema—but the whole trilogy is worth playing if you never have before.—Garrett Martin
+Mass Effect 2 is especially great—over a decade later, it remains one of the best unions of games and cinema—but the whole trilogy is worth playing if you never have before.
+And the recent Legendary Edition remaster of the whole series is now on Game Pass, if you haven’t played that yet.—Garrett Martin

 Microsoft Flight Simulator is a technological marvel, with a variety of innovations that make its virtual world as faithful to our real one as possible, and I have no idea how any of it works.
 Forget the technology, though.
 The most important thing about Microsoft Flight Simulator is that it’s become an unlikely emotional support system.
 It connects us to something we can’t currently touch or feel, something we’ve been sorely missing, which is a sense of normalcy.
 Yeah, it’s an illusion.
 Yeah, it’s disappointing to take those headphones off and look up from the monitor and realize I’m back in the same house I haven’t left in half a year.
 But when I’m in that digital cockpit all that stuff fades away, and it takes my stress and depression along with it, at least for a little while.
 And that’s worth something.—Garrett Martin